 11. Buy in Bulk

 Hit up bulk stores with a group but be sure to bring only your healthy-minded friends along.
 It’s hard to beat prices at retailers like , , and , but few families can go through a big bushel of bananas before they go bad.
-You won’t feel guilty loading up on your favorite fresh produce if you’re splitting the cost.
-But steer clear of processed-food aisles: Just because there’s a deal on an economy-size box of Oreos doesn’t mean you should fork over the cash.
+You won’t feel guilty loading up on your favorite fresh produce if you’re splitting the cost, but steer clear of processed-food aisles.
+Just because there’s a deal on an economy-size box of Oreos, doesn’t mean you should fall for it.

 12. Skip the Gourmet Coffee

 Quit that expensive Starbucks habit.
 Instead of ordering a $4 cappuccino, make yourself a cup of coffee at home.
 Amazon always has good deals on and .
 Use a whisk to whip up some steamed skim milk on your stove top, and add a dash of cinnamon.
 Spices like cinnamon are low-cal and low-cost, they’re full of antioxidants and anti-inflammatories, making them a great investment for your long-term health.

 The foods that cost the most per serving are high-quality proteins (i.e., beef, poultry, and seafood).
 Consider this: Salmon costs about 62 cents an ounce and beans cost 4 cents an ounce, making the salmon 15 times more expensive than the beans.
 When you do eat meat, make it go further financially by adding a lot more vegetables to the dish.